IQSS/dataverse.harvard.edu/doc/globus/upload.md

 ## 3. Borealis Globus App

 The upload process relies on an extra software component, [dataverse-globus](https://github.com/scholarsportal/dataverse-globus), a web tool that serves as an interface between Dataverse and Globus.
-It is being developed by Borealis (formerly Scholars Portal), the Canadian Dataverse Repository project.
+It is being developed by Victoria Lubitch at Borealis (formerly Scholars Portal), the Canadian Dataverse Repository project.
 Clicking the "Upload with Globus" on the _Upload Files_ page in the Dataverse UI will redirect you to the Borealis App in a new tab:

 ![Upload with Globus Button](GlobusUploadButton.png)